 Are you having a hectic week?
 In that case, you may want to know a few family movie night ideas to make the best of the weekend.
 It can be the go-to idea for spending cozy and fun times with our loved ones.
 Regardless, it could be a tough task to choose an age-appropriate movie with various movie options available.
 So, read on our post as we share a list of the most entertaining and critically acclaimed movies of all time.
-So gear up by putting on the blanket, stocking up on snacks, and passing on mugs of sizzling hot chocolate.
+So gear up by getting some favorite old DVDs if streaming isn’t available, put on the blanket, stock up on snacks and pizza, and pass on mugs of sizzling hot chocolate.
 Also, pop up fresh buttered corn, which is sure to entice your family into the TV room.
 Turn on the screen and enjoy the fun and action.

 Movies For Family Movie Night